Alex-Rakin/Project_cardiovascular_diseases/README.md

 The association between CI and variables from previous visits in dynamics was assessed using mixed-effects models.
 We used clinical data regarding cardiovascular system (systolic and diastolic blood pressure (SBP and DBP respectively) and pulse), atherogenic coefficient ((total cholesterol-high-density lipoprotein cholesterol (HDLc))/HDLc), and body mass index (BMI) (weight (kg)/height^2 (meters)).

+Figure X. LMM results for systolic blood pressure data.

+Figure X. LMM results for pulse data.

+Figure X. LMM results for diastolic blood pressure data.

+Figure X. LMM results for Body Mass Index data.

+Figure X. LMM results for atherogenic coefficient data.

+The LMM analysis revealed that none of the included cardiovascular parameters demonstrated a significant association with cognitive or psychological outcomes.
+Specifically:

+1) Systolic Blood Pressure (Fig.X): No statistically significant relationship was found between SBP across visits and cognitive outcomes, as indicated by non-significant F-values (all p > 0.05).

+2) Diastolic Blood Pressure (Fig.X): Similar to SBP, DBP did not show any meaningful association with CI or psychological measures over time (all p > 0.05).

+3) Pulse(Fig.X): The analysis did not detect any significant effect of pulse rate on cognitive function or psychological outcomes (all p > 0.05).

+4) Atherogenic Coefficient(Fig.X): No significant associations were observed between the atherogenic coefficient and cognitive impairment, suggesting no detectable impact of lipid profile dynamics on cognitive status (all p > 0.05).

+5) Body Mass Index (Fig.X): Changes in BMI over time were not significantly linked to cognitive or psychological outcomes (all p > 0.05).

+These findings suggest that fluctuations in cardiovascular parameters and metabolic factors over time do not significantly contribute to cognitive impairment in this cohort.
+The results indicate that other factors may play a more prominent role in the progression of cognitive decline, warranting further investigation.

 ## Conclusions